Please screenshot this page and send it to info@mim-essay.com

 Being too vague or unclear

-Lines like “I am passionate about leadership” or “I want to create impact” don’t tell Oxford anything meaningful.
-Oxford wants simple, real examples — a moment, a decision, or an experience that shows who you are.
+Lines such as “I am passionate about leadership” or “I want to create impact” do not tell Oxford anything meaningful.
+Use a real example, decision or experience that demonstrates the quality instead of simply naming it.

 Turning the essay into another CV

-Your resume already has your achievements.
-The essay should show the story behind the achievement — why it mattered, what you learned, and how it shaped you.
-Oxford wants to know the person, not just the performer.
+Your CV already contains your achievements.
+The essay should explain the story behind an experience, including why it mattered, what you did and how it shaped you.

-Oxford essays are short, so adding too many points makes your answer confusing.
-It is better to choose one strong idea or experience and explain it clearly.
+It is better to choose one strong central idea and explore it properly.

 Sharing a story is not enough.
-Oxford wants to know how that story changed you.
-Ask yourself:
+Oxford also needs to understand how that experience changed you.

 • What did I learn?